 - Research Training Grant: £5,000 per annum (this is reduced to £1,500 in year 4).
 This grant may be held directly by you or your supervisor, or by your department.
-It should be used to cover the research costs incurred by your project and may also be used to purchase a laptop at the start of your programme and cover any additional travel and training costs incurred during each year (including EASTBIO training activities).
-Unspent funds roll over onto the next academic year. - Travel and conference allowance: £230 per year which will cover most of the expenses involved where training is delivered in person rather than online. - PIPS Additional Expenses: Where your PIPS will incur significant additional costs, you can apply to our competitively allocated small bursary competition.
-Further details can be found in the 'PIPS Guide for Students' which is emailed directly to students. - Disabled Students Allowance (DSA): authorized by the Disability Office of a student's local institution and based on a student Needs Assessment report.
+It should be used to cover the research costs incurred by your project, additional costs related to travel and fees for training activities, conferences and other training events, including EASTBIO training, or to purchase a laptop at the start of your programme.
+Unspent funds roll over onto the next academic year. - Travel and conference allowance: £230 per year to cover most of the expenses involved where training is delivered in person rather than online. - PIPS Additional Expenses: Where your PIPS will incur significant additional costs, you can apply to our competitively allocated small bursary competition.
+Further details can be found in the 'PIPS Guide for Students' which is emailed directly to students. - Disabled Students Allowance (DSA): a student-led process; authorized by the Disability Office of a student's local institution and based on a student Needs Assessment report.